LimeSurvey/LimeSurvey/README.md

 # A fork of LimeSurvey 2.06 #

 Some user think ergonomy of LimeSurvey 2.50 is not better than 2.06 version.
-But LimeSUrvey need improvement, this fork offer some improvement.
+But LimeSurvey need improvement, this fork offer some improvement.

 ## Installation ##
 - See [LimeSurvey manual](https://manual.limesurvey.org/Installation)